vuejs/docs/src/guide/scaling-up/testing.md

 One of the primary problems with end-to-end (E2E) tests and development is that running the entire suite takes a long time.
 Typically, this is only done in continuous integration and deployment (CI/CD) pipelines.
 Modern E2E testing frameworks have helped to solve this by adding features like parallelization, which allows for CI/CD pipelines to often run magnitudes faster than before.
 In addition, when developing locally, the ability to selectively run a single test for the page you are working on while also providing hot reloading of tests can help to boost a developer's workflow and productivity.

-#### First class debugging experience
+#### First-class debugging experience

 While developers have traditionally relied on scanning logs in a terminal window to help determine what went wrong in a test, modern end-to-end (E2E) test frameworks allow developers to leverage tools that they are already familiar with, e.g. browser developer tools.

 #### Visibility in headless mode

 When end-to-end (E2E) tests are run in continuous integration / deployment pipelines, they are often run in headless browsers (i.e., no visible browser is opened for the user to watch).
-As a result, when errors occur, a critical feature that modern E2E testing frameworks provide 1st class support for is the ability to see snapshots and/or videos of your applications during various testing stages in order to provide insight into why errors are happening.
+A critical feature of modern E2E testing frameworks is the ability to see snapshots and/or videos of the application during testing, providing some insight into why errors are happening.
 Historically, it was tedious to maintain these integrations.

 ### Recommendation